Mathematics of the NYT daily word game Waffle: Abstract

 \section{Abstract}

-We investigate the combinatorics of permutations underlying the daily word game Waffle, and learn why some games are easy to solve while others are very hard.
-A perfect unscrambling must have precisely 11 orbits, with at least one of length 1, on the 21~squares.
-We also describe practical algorithms for studying~Waffle.
+This note investigates the combinatorics of permutations underlying the NYT daily word game Waffle.
+It helps to solve Waffle games and helps to understand why some games are easy to solve while others are very hard.
+It shows that a perfect unscrambling must have precisely 11 orbits, with at least one of length 1, on the 21 Waffle squares.
+It also describes practical algorithms for solving Waffle games and creating new games with extreme properties.
 2mm {\bf Keywords:} Waffle word game, permutation, number of cycles, probabilities 2mm {\bf 2020 Mathematics Subject Classification:} 00A08